The funding will help Aerodyne expand its agri-drones service Agrimor, globally, especially to India, Indonesia, and Thailand.

-Aerodyne Group, global drone services company headquartered in Cyberjaya, Malaysia, announced today that it has received a strategic investment from a consortium of Japanese investors, comprising Real Tech Fund, Kobashi Holdings and ACSL.
+Aerodyne Group, a global drone services company headquartered in Cyberjaya, Malaysia, announced today that it has received a strategic investment from a consortium of Japanese investors, comprising Real Tech Fund, Kobashi Holdings, and ACSL.
 Other details of the transaction were not disclosed.

 As per a press note, the partnership is set to propel Aerodyne’s latest engine of growth in the agriculture space, called Agrimor, in the ASEAN region.
 The consortium will also help Aerodyne grow its core business in Japan.

 Real Tech Fund is a deep-tech-focused VC fund, whereas Kobashi is a prominent agriculture company.
-ACSL is a Tokyo Stock Exchange-listed firm specialising in drone manufacturing and drone-related hardware.
+ACSL is a Tokyo Stock Exchange-listed firm specializing in drone manufacturing and drone-related hardware.

 “In particular, Real Tech Fund’s philosophy to support innovative R&D technology that advances humanity through technology mirrors our own approach,” he shared.

-Established in 2014, Aerodyne Group is a DT3 (drone-tech, data-tech and digital transformation) company.
-It uses Artificial Intelligence as an enabling technology for large-scale data operations, analytics and process optimisation.
+Established in 2014, Aerodyne Group is a DT3 (drone-tech, data-tech, and digital transformation) company.
+It uses Artificial Intelligence as an enabling technology for large-scale data operations, analytics, and process optimization.

-In Southeast Asia, plantation agriculture such as rice, palm oil and pineapple are major industries.
-However, farming methods are often labour-intensive and have a high environmental impact.
+In Southeast Asia, plantation agriculture such as rice, palm oil, and pineapple are major industries.
+However, farming methods are often labor-intensive and have a high environmental impact.
 There is tremendous potential for improving efficiency and productivity.

 As per the press release, its solutions have been deployed and are currently being used by various industry leaders such as a Malaysian-based FORTUNE Global 500 oil and gas company, the largest listed power company in Southeast Asia, as well as the largest port owner in the UK.

-In October 2019, Aerodyne secured US$30 million in Series B investment round, led by InterVest/Kejora Ventures, with participation from VentureTECH, Gobi Partners and 500 Startups.
+In October 2019, Aerodyne secured US$30 million in a Series B investment round, led by InterVest/Kejora Ventures, with participation from VentureTECH, Gobi Partners, and 500 Startups.

 This round was extended with an investment from North Summit Capital, Arc Ventures, and Leave a Nest in February 2020.